Mid Mountains Legal Blog

 Are there conditions which may apply to a life estate?

-Practical issues to be considered include:
+Practical issues to be considered and, where appropriate, addressed, include:

 1. Who pays the council rates, the water rates and the insurance premiums?